roopsagar-k/NexChat/README.md

-# NextChat
+# NexChat

-NextChat is a real-time chat application built with modern technologies, supporting both single and group chats, image sharing, and user authentication using OAuth and JWT.
+NexChat is a real-time chat application built with modern technologies, supporting both single and group chats, image sharing, and user authentication using OAuth and JWT.

 ---